 Well, there you have it.
 It’s (mostly) cheap, it’s local, it’s chamber music in the right space, it’s fabulous, and there are snax.

-Tickets have not gone up (unlike almost every other concert series we know): they will be $15 at the door (Seniors and SFEMS members $13), ages 18 and under admitted free.
-We encourage you to buy tickets online; all online tickets are less than the door price.
-If you click the link next to the description of the concert for which you’d like to buy tickets, you will arrive at the BrownPaperTickets (fabulous efficient easy online “fair trade ticket service”) site for that particular concert.
+We encourage you to reserve a seat by buying tickets online.
+If you click the link at the bottom of the page which has the detailed description of the concert for which you’d like to buy tickets, you will arrive at the BrownPaperTickets site for that particular concert.
 You can pay by credit card on their secure site and then BPT can snail-mail you the tickets or we’ll hold them for you at will-call at the door.